iankohdes/iankohdes.github.io/content/about/index.md

     ians_professional_life()
 ```

-All of which is to say that I’m still figuring out what my role entails.
+All of which is to say that I’m still figuring out my role.
 My manager, who manages actual human beings for a living (and not data), might be mildly unhappy to hear this, so shush. 🤫

+Thus, I write code as a distraction from my vague-yet-potentially-important profession.
+My hope is that code becomes a smaller part of my life one day.
+(Make of that what you will.)
+Thanks for visiting my site and I hope you’ll find it useful in one way or another.

+Ian